commit-live-students/python_getting_started_project/q03_first_batsman/README.md

 * Write a function to return the name of the batsman who faced the  first ball of the first innings.

-So, let's find out that Lucky Batsman.
+So, let's find out who that Lucky Batsman was.